Founding Fathers of the United States: Historical founders

-Morris's selection of seven "greats" was widely accepted through the 20th century.
-Adams, Jefferson, and Franklin were members of the Committee of Five that drafted the Declaration of Independence.
-The Federalist Papers, which advocated the ratification of the Constitution, were written by Hamilton, Madison, and Jay.
-The constitutions drafted by Jay and Adams for their respective states of New York (1777) and Massachusetts (1780) were heavily relied upon when creating language for the U.S. Constitution.
-Franklin, Jay and Adams negotiated the 1783 Treaty of Paris, which recognized American independence, bringing an end to the American Revolutionary War.
+Historian Richard Morris' selection of seven key founders was widely accepted through the 20th century.
+John Adams, Thomas Jefferson, and Benjamin Franklin were members of the Committee of Five that were charged by the Second Continental Congress with drafting the Declaration of Independence.
+Franklin, Adams, and John Jay negotiated the 1783 Treaty of Paris, which established American independence and brought an end to the American Revolutionary War.
+The constitutions drafted by Jay and Adams for their respective states of New York (1777) and Massachusetts (1780) proved influential in the language used in developing the U.S. Constitution.
+The Federalist Papers, which advocated the ratification of the Constitution, were written by Alexander Hamilton, James Madison, and Jay.
+George Washington was commander-in-chief of the Continental Army and later president of the Constitutional Convention.

-Washington was Commander-in-Chief of the Continental Army and later president of the Constitutional Convention.
-All held additional important roles in the early government of the United States, with Washington, Adams, Jefferson, and Madison serving as the first four presidents; Adams and Jefferson as the first two vice presidents; Jay as the nation's first chief justice; Hamilton as the first Secretary of the Treasury; Jefferson and Madison as Secretaries of State; and Franklin as America's most senior diplomat from the start of the Revolutionary War through the signing of the Treaty of Paris in 1783.
+Each of these men held additional important roles in the early government of the United States.
+Washington, Adams, Jefferson, and Madison served as the first four presidents; Adams and Jefferson were the nation's first two vice presidents; Jay was the nation's first chief justice; Hamilton was the first secretary of the treasury; Jefferson was the first secretary of state; and Franklin was America's most senior diplomat from the start of the Revolutionary War through its conclusion with the signing of the Treaty of Paris in 1783.

-The list of Founders is often expanded to include the signers of the Declaration of Independence and individuals who later ratified the U.S. Constitution.
-Meanwhile, some scholars regard all delegates to the Constitutional Convention as Founding Fathers whether they approved the Constitution or not.
+The list of Founding Fathers is often expanded to include the signers of the Declaration of Independence and individuals who later approved the U.S. Constitution.
+Some scholars regard all delegates to the Constitutional Convention as Founding Fathers whether they approved the Constitution or not.
 In addition, some historians include signers of the Articles of Confederation, which was adopted in 1781 as the nation's first constitution.

-Beyond this, the criteria for inclusion varied.
-Historians with an expanded view of the list of Founding Fathers include Revolutionary War military leaders as well as participants in developments leading up to the war, including prominent writers, orators, and other men and women who contributed to the American Revolutionary cause.
-Since the 19th century, some of the analysis has shifted from the concept of the Founders as demigods who created the modern nation-state to take into account contemporary concerns over the inability of the founding generation to quickly remedy issues such as slavery and the treatment of Native Americans.
-More recently, other scholars of the American founding have suggested that the Founding Fathers' accomplishments and shortcomings be viewed within the context of their times.
+Historians have come to recognize others as founders, such as Revolutionary War military leaders as well as participants in developments leading up to the war, including prominent writers, orators, and other men and women who contributed to cause.
+Since the 19th century, the Founding Fathers have shifted from the concept of them as demigods who created the modern nation-state, to take into account their inability to address issues such as slavery and the debt owed after the American Revolutionary War.
+Scholars emphasize that the Founding Fathers' accomplishments and shortcomings be viewed within the context of their time.

 Origin of phrase

-The exact phrase "Founding Fathers" was first coined by U.S. Senator Warren G. Harding in his keynote speech at the Republican National Convention of 1916.
-Harding later repeated the phrase at his March 4, 1921 inauguration.
-While U.S. presidents used the terms founders and fathers in their speeches throughout much of the early 20th century, it was another 60 years before Harding's phrase would be used again during the inaugural ceremonies.
+The phrase "Founding Fathers" was first used by U.S. senator Warren G. Harding in his keynote speech at the Republican National Convention of 1916.
+Harding later repeated the phrase at his March 4, 1921, presidential inauguration.
+While U.S. presidents used the terms "founders" and "fathers" in their speeches throughout much of the early 20th century, it was another 60 years before Harding's phrase would be used again during the presidential inaugural ceremonies.
 Ronald Reagan referred to "Founding Fathers" at both his first inauguration on January 20, 1981, and his second on January 20, 1985.